About the ability of agnostic X-ray tests of the Kerr Hypothesis to discover new physics: Simulations and spectral analysis

-First, we analyze Simulation~1.
+where {\tt constant} is a cross-calibration constant to account for the difference between the two \textsl{NuSTAR} detectors, FPMA and FPMB.
+We set the constant for FPMA, $C_{\rm FPMA}$, to 1, and leave the constant for FPMB, $C_{\rm FPMB}$, free in the fit.
 We start by fitting the simulated spectrum with the version of {\tt relxill\_nk} used for the simulations and therefore correctly assuming that the spacetime metric is described by the black hole metric in conformal gravity.
 This is Fit~1a.
-As expected we recover the correct input parameter and the fit is good.
+In the fit, we leave free the following parameters: $a_*$, $L/M$, $\Gamma$, $i$, $q$, $\log\xi$, $A_{\rm Fe}$, $R_{\rm f}$, the normalization, and $C_{\rm FPMB}$. $E_{\rm cut}$ is frozen to the input value 300~keV because its impact is in any case weak, since \textsl{NuSTAR} covers the energy band 3 to 79~keV.
+The estimates of the model parameters from our fit are reported in Tab.~\ref{t-fit12} (second column).
+As expected we recover the correct input parameters and the fit is good.
 The top-left panel in Fig.~\ref{f-12-c} shows the 1-, 2-, 3-, 4-, and 5-$\sigma$ confidence level curves on the plane spin parameter vs deformation parameter after marginalizing over all other free parameters of the model.
 As we can see, from a similar analysis we could safely rule out the Kerr solution, which is at $L/M = 0$ and is marked by the horizontal red solid line in Fig.~\ref{f-12-c}.
 The top-left panel in Fig.~\ref{f-12-r} shows the residuals of this fit and we do not see particular features, namely the fit is good.

 Let us now assume that we have observed such a black hole in conformal gravity with \textsl{NuSTAR}, but we do not know it is a black hole in conformal gravity and therefore we follow an agnostic strategy.
 This time we fit the simulated data with the version of {\tt relxill\_nk} employing the Johannsen metric with non-vanishing deformation parameter $\alpha_{13}$, whose line element is reported in Appendix~\ref{aaa-3}.
 So far this has been the most widely used metric for X-ray tests of the Kerr hypothesis.
 This is Fit~1b.
-The top-right panel in Fig.~\ref{f-12-c} shows the 1-, 2-, 3-, 4-, and 5-$\sigma$ confidence level curves on the plane spin parameter vs deformation parameter after marginalizing over all other free parameters of the model.
+As in the case of Fit~1a, we have 10~free parameters in the fit.
+The best fit values are reported in Tab.~\ref{t-fit12} (fourth column).
+The top-right panel in Fig.~\ref{f-12-c} shows the 1-, 2-, 3-, 4-, and 5-$\sigma$ confidence level curves on the plane spin parameter vs deformation parameter after marginalizing over all other free parameters.
 Now the Kerr solution corresponds to $\alpha_{13} = 0$ and, as we can see from the plot, we can rule out the Kerr metric at more than 5-$\sigma$.
 The residuals of this fit are shown in the top-right panel in Fig.~\ref{f-12-r}: even in this case the fit looks good.